 Daily death counts are revised each day, with each case backdated to the actual date of death.

-The figures also show that nearly two-thirds of people in North Lincolnshire have received a booster dose of a Covid-19 vaccine.
+The figures also show that nearly three-quarters of people in North Lincolnshire have received two doses of a Covid-19 vaccine.

-The latest figures show 101,099 people had received a booster or third dose by March 31 (Thursday) – 65% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 102,385 people had received both jabs by August 1 (Sunday) – 71% of those aged 18 and over, based on the number of people on the National Immunisation Management Service database.